 If crimes are never reported, little can be done to help members of the community from being victims.
-The university encourages community members to report all crimes accurately and promptly to the Public Safety Department or appropriate law enforcement agency when the victim of a crime elects to, or is unable to make such a report.
-The university is much safer when all community members participate in safety and security initiatives.
+The university encourages community members to report all crimes accurately and promptly to their individual site managers or appropriate law enforcement agency when the victim of a crime elects to or is unable to make such a report.
+Campuses are much safer when all community members participate in safety and security initiatives.

-When the victim of a crime elects to make a report, the Public Safety Department will investigate the situation and determine if follow-up actions are required, including issuing a Timely Warning, Emergency Notification or contacting the Phoenix Police Department.
+When the victim of a crime elects to make a report, site managers in and local law enforcement agencies will investigate the situation and determine if follow-up actions are required, including issuing a Timely Warning or Emergency Notification.